 Shrimp takes a longer time to rehydrate than most food, so let it presoak for a little while longer before cooking.

-Rice, quinoa, pasta and beans can all be dried ahead of time, and then incorporated into tasty meals like chicken and veggie quinoa, bean soup, and spaghetti with meat sauce.
-Drying makes these ingredients more ‘instant’, saving valuable fuel.
-Dried pasta also has the added benefit of not needing to be drained once cooked on trail, as you can add sauce and/or extra dried ingredients that use the extra water.
+Rice, quinoa, pasta and beans can all be dried ahead of time and then incorporated into tasty meals like chicken and veggie quinoa, bean soup, and spaghetti with meat sauce.
+Dried pasta also has the added benefit of not needing to be drained once cooked, as you can add sauce and/or extra dried ingredients to soak up the excess water.

 Cooking Tips: Grains, Pasta and Legumes

-Some meals can be prepared to completion before being dehydrated for an even easier trail dinner.
+Some meals can be prepared to completion before being dehydrated.
 Dishes like stews, chili and risotto all lend themselves well to drying.

 Dehydrated Meal-Prep Tips: